dbembnista1/project-1-car-scraper/README.md

 ## Overview

-This project is an AWS-based system designed to scrape car model prices from the website [otomoto.pl](https://www.otomoto.pl), calculate the average prices, store this data, and make it accessible through a REST API.
+The project is designed to scrape car model prices from the website [otomoto.pl](https://www.otomoto.pl), calculate the average prices, store this data, and make it accessible through a REST API.
 The project leverages various AWS services such as Lambda, DynamoDB, SNS, CodeBuild, EC2, and Cognito, providing a scalable and secure solution for tracking car prices.

 ## Architecture